 Clasps and Closure System

 The chest strap closure system is a small detail with a big impact on the fit and functionality of a hydration vest.
-There are a number of different methods utilized for the chest strap closures, but overall our testing team agreed that no matter the type, simplicity, and ease of use are hands down the most important features of any clasp.
+There are a number of different methods utilized for the chest strap closures among the best hydration packs for running, but overall our testing team agreed that no matter the type, simplicity, and ease of use are hands down the most important features of any clasp.

 The most common chest strap closure is a simple buckle, and for good reason.
 Similar to a traditional backpack sternum closure, these are easy to use and typically do not require a great deal of focus or dexterity, important for cold fingers and tired brains.
 The straps are quickly and easily adjustable by simply pulling them tighter or looser at the buckle.

-Many of our tested pack manufacturers, including Nathan, Ultimate Direction, and CamelBak, utilize buckle closures on their sternum straps, and our testers appreciated their ease of use.
-In the case of the USWE Pace 8L Trail Running Vest, one large single buckle centered on the chest is about as simple as it gets!
+Many of our tested pack manufacturers, including Nathan, utilize buckle closures on their sternum straps, and our testers appreciated their ease of use.
+In the case of the USWE Pace 8L Trail Running Vest, one single large buckle centered on the chest is about as simple as it gets!
 The Osprey Duro 1.5 and Kailas Fuga Air II Trail Running Hydration Vest Pack 5L employ a slightly different variation of the plastic buckle closure, with plastic clips attached to the sternum straps that clip on to an attachment along the front of the pack.

 Another commonly used chest strap closure is a cord that stretches across the chest and attaches to a plastic hook.
-The strap is then adjusted by pulling the cord through a bungee clasp system to easily tighten and loosen as needed.
-The Salomon Adv Skin 5, Salomon Adv Skin 12, UltrAspire Alpha 5.0 Race Vest, UltrAspire Zygos 5.0 Hydration Pack, and the UltrAspire Spry 3.0 Race Vest — all of which are included in this guide — use some form of this closure.
+The strap is then adjusted by pulling the cord through a bungee clasp system to tighten and loosen it as needed.
+The Salomon Adv Skin 5 unisex running vest, Salomon Adv Skin 12 unisex running vest, UltrAspire Alpha 5.0 Race Vest, UltrAspire Zygos 5.0 Hydration Pack, and the UltrAspire Spry 3.0 Race Vest — all of which are included in this guide — use some form of this closure.

 Hydration packs are an expensive piece of gear and a significant investment for most runners that we hope to last and withstand years of water carrying, gear toting, and trail running.
 The durability of a pack depends on the type of fabrics, clasps, and cords used in its construction, as well as your use and care of the pack.